Tinkerforge/doc/en/source/Software/API_Bindings_JavaScript.rst

 You can use the JavaScript bindings for Node.js without having to install them.
-Just copy the ``Tinkerforge/`` folder and the ``Tinkerforge.js`` file from the ``nodejs/source/`` folder in the same folder as your JavaScript program.
+Just copy the ``Tinkerforge/`` folder and the ``Tinkerforge.js`` file from the ``nodejs/source/`` folder in the same folder as your JavaScript script.
 The section about testing an example has more details about this.

 HTML